Market Analysts see Teva Pharmaceutical Industries Limited [TEVA] falling to $11. Time to buy?

 How has TEVA stock performed recently?

-Teva Pharmaceutical Industries Limited [TEVA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.79.
-With this latest performance, TEVA shares gained by 6.05% in over the last four-week period, additionally plugging by 4.54% over the last 6 months – not to mention a drop of -1.78% in the past year of trading.
+Teva Pharmaceutical Industries Limited [TEVA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.51.
+With this latest performance, TEVA shares dropped by -6.13% in over the last four-week period, additionally sinking by -1.84% over the last 6 months – not to mention a drop of -20.21% in the past year of trading.

 Teva Pharmaceutical Industries Limited [TEVA]: Deeper insight into the fundamentals